 “Yeah right, Matt!
 If they didn’t repent of their sins they are still in them!”

 No, that’s wrong.
 If this were the case we’d all still be in our sins because we all have sins we’ve not repented of perfectly.
 If we say this isn’t true, we’re lying, therefore we’ve not repented of lying and no unrepentant sin can enter heaven–according to this falsity.
 We are saved by repentance of unbelief in Jesus as our Savior.
 This happens once.
 We are not saved by continual repentance of sinful actions and attitudes.
 Again, why not?
-Because we all go to our grave with unrepentant sinful actions and attitudes.
+Because we will all go to our grave with unrepentant sinful actions and attitudes.
 If you say you don’t have unrepentant sin, I would doubt my salvation if I were you.
 It sounds as if you’ve never fully trusted Christ.

 We are holy.
 We are blameless.
 We are righteous.
 We are children of God (see Colossians 1:22, 2 Corinthians 5:21, John 1:12,13, 1 John 3:1).
 Sinning will never make sense to us permanently.
 Just try it out and you’ll see.
-A bottle-rocket of thrills might happen but after we realize that short-lived sin-spurt was dumb and unsatisfying.
+A bottle-rocket of thrills might happen, but after, we realize that short-lived sin-spurt was dumb and unsatisfying.

 Let’s go over one last passage about divorce.

 In 1 Corinthians 7, Paul seems to go back and forth on his view of marriage.
 In essence, saying, “If you’re married, don’t seek to get a divorce.
 If you’re unmarried don’t seek to get married–but then again, if you can’t control your sexual urges, go ahead and get married.”